CapsAdmin/goluwa/README.md

 # About

-Goluwa is a framework written in [LuaJIT](http://luajit.org/) that I use to further develop Goluwa with and satisfy my programming hobby.
-I don't have any long term plans so I just make whatever I feel like making in the moment.
-I'm mostly interested in game engines and middleware for games so Goluwa vaguely resembles a game engine.
+Goluwa is a game engine, a framework and a collection of experiments written in [LuaJIT](http://luajit.org/) leveraging FFI.

 ![ScreenShot](https://raw.githubusercontent.com/CapsAdmin/goluwa-assets/master/extras/screenshots/goluwa.png)